What is IVIG?

 Ig is a tested and safe solution made from human plasma containing antibodies.
-This therapy is used to protect patients that are unable to fight infections due to the low production of antibodies, or someone whose immune system is attacking their body’s healthy cells.
+This therapy is used to protect patients who cannot fight infections due to the low production of antibodies or someone whose immune system is attacking their body’s healthy cells.
 Ig is prepared from blood donated by thousands of people, creating a super-concentrated collection of antibodies capable of warding off viruses and/or bacteria.

-At Paragon, we strive to be at the forefront of change so that we can continue to serve our patients to the best of our ability.
-For over 15 years we have specialized in infusion therapy to treat hundreds of different diseases, conditions, and diagnoses.
-Our heart is to make treatment easier for patients which is why we make it possible for our patients to receive their IVIG and SCIG treatment in the comfort of their own home.
+At Paragon, we strive to be at the forefront of change to continue to serve our patients to the best of our ability.
+For over 15 years, we have specialized in infusion therapy to treat hundreds of different diseases, conditions, and diagnoses.
+Our heart is to make treatment easier for patients, which is why we make it possible for our patients to receive their IVIG and SCIG treatment in the comfort of their own home.

 Most people tolerate IVIG and SCIG therapy well with minor side effects following injection or infusion.
 Some side effects may include:

 - Flu-like symptoms